oscdev-io/birdplan/tests/t40_bgp/t60_filtering_inbound/README.md

 In terms of test `test_bgp_filtering_next_hop_not_peer_ip`:
 - ExaBGP e1 should export a route where the next hop IP is not the peer IP.

+## Tests for BGP AS-PATH ASN filtered

+In terms of test `test_bgp_filtering_aspath_asn_filtered_with_match`:
+- ExaBGP e1 should export a route where a specific set of ASN is listed in the filter.

+In terms of test `test_bgp_filtering_aspath_asn_filtered_without_match`:
+- ExaBGP e1 should export a route where a specific set of ASN is listed in the filter.

 ## Tests for BGP origin AS filtered